Of all the welding processes, spot welding is by far one of the oldest and most commonly used. But what does spot welding entail?

 So, if you’re a true novice when it comes to welding, you might give spot welding a try first.
 The initial, upfront costs are often less than other alternatives, and it is much easier to learn.

-Spot welding (or, more accurately, resistance spot welding) is, as the name implies, a method of welding in which two metal components—most often metal sheets—are welded together by a series of “spots” at regular intervals.
+Resistance welding is, as the name implies, a method of welding in which two metal components—most often metal sheets—are welded together by a series of “spots” at regular intervals.
 Rather than welding the joint along the entirety of the metal components, the welds occur at these spots, spaced out along the components at equal distances apart.
 This is the “spot” part of the name.

 As for the “resistance” aspect of the name, this is due to the pressure involved to join the two components together.
 Once a molten core (known as the “nugget”) is created by melting the adjacent parts of the metal components, the applied pressure creates the weld between the two.
 After you turn off the electrical current, this “nugget” hardens to form the joint.